Sijil Pelajaran Malaysia: Sijil Pelajaran Malaysia Ulangan (SPMU)

 The Malay language (Bahasa Melayu) was slowly introduced into the national school system from 1960 but was only made a compulsory subject in 1970.
 Furthermore, a credit in Bahasa Melayu is essential in order to secure a seat in sixth form.
 One of the many problems associated with this change is that many "good" students were unable to continue their post-secondary education because of their examination result in Bahasa Melayu.
 In 1972, the BM failure rate was nearly 40%, and the July Paper was introduced as a solution so that students would be given a second chance to retake the paper.

 As time passed, changes were made in education policy and from the higher education institution standpoint.
 In 2013, history became the second compulsory subject.
 Many universities also required students to achieve at least C in Mathematics or, in some colleges, to achieve at least a passing grade.
 Because of this change and demand, the examination syndicates announced that the history and mathematics papers would become available to retake along with the Bahasa Melayu paper in the SPMU.

-Examination Schedule for SPM 2025

-This year SPM will be sat by students born in 2008.
-The Sijil Pelajaran Malaysia (SPM) examination schedule for 2025 has been released.
-Key dates include: